 The University has a network of contacts to promote equality and diversity for researchers.
 Flexible working is available to those with caring responsibilities, and there are clear policies on promotion, for career breaks and part time working.
 There are also guidelines on equality within appointing committees.
-Locally the School of Natural Sciences has agreed flexible working arrangements.
+Locally the Faculty of Natural Sciences has agreed flexible working arrangements.
 The Athena SWAN bronze level institutional award for women in science was awarded in 2013 and the division is now actively pursuing the Athena SWAN silver award.

 The University was an early signatory of the RCUK Researchers Concordat in 2009, with its implementation earning Stirling the EU HR Excellence in Research Award in 2011.